 \subsection{Overview}

+Let $X =\{x_1, x_2, \dots, x_t\}$ denote the speech context, represented as a sequence of $t$ frames.
+Let $Z = \{z_1, z_2, \dots, z_m\}$ denote the question text, represented as a sequence of $m$ tokens, where each token $z_i$ belongs to a vocabulary $V$ (i.e., $z_i \in V$).
 Figure \ref{clsr} shows the specific architecture of CLSR.
 The left half features a non-autoregressive attention encoder-decoder (AED) framework based on CIF \citep{dong2020cif}.
 It takes the speech context $X$ as input and produces the corresponding token probability distribution $D$, $D=\{d_1,d_2,d_3,…,d_n\}$.
 Both the speech encoder and decoder adopt the SAN-M \citep{gao2020san} structure, which is a specialized Transformer \citep{vaswani2017attention} layer that integrates a self-attention mechanism with deep feed-forward sequential memory networks (DFSMN).
 Initially, the framework uses the speech encoder to extract acoustic features $H^s$.

 Next, it maps $H^s$ from the time step to the number of tokens through the soft and monotonic alignment mechanism, CIF, obtaining an acoustic representation $E^a$, which is aligned with the token probability distribution.